microsoft/onnxruntime/docs/tutorials/on-device-training/ios-app.md

 2.  #### Training the model

     a.
-Before training the model, we first need to extrat the data from the wav files that we created in earlier section.
+Before training the model, we first need to extract the data from the wav files that we created in earlier section.
 Here is the simple function that will extract the data from the wav file.
     ```swift
     private func getDataFromWavFile(fileName: String) throws -> (AVAudioBuffer, Data) {
         guard let fileUrl = Bundle.main.url(forResource: fileName, withExtension:"wav") else {